Linear Resonant Actuator Manufacturer

 - The frequency and amplitude settings of the LRA motor can be adjusted to meet different device specifications.

 Our company has obtained several patent certificates related to our LRA (Linear Resonant Actuator) motor technology, which highlights our industry-leading innovation and research efforts.
-These patents cover various aspects of the LRA motor technology, including its design, manufacturing process and application.
+These patents cover various aspects of the vibration actuator technology, including its design, manufacturing process and application.
 Our patented technologies enable us to provide high-quality, energy-efficient and customizable LRA motors that cater to the unique needs of our customers.

 One of the patents is about a design of linear vibration motor with large amplitude .
 A damping pad is installed on the other side of the mounting side of the stator assembly and the rotor assembly.
 The damping pad can avoid hard collision with the housing when the rotor assembly vibrates inside the housing, which prolongs the service life of the linear vibration motor.
 A magnetic loop is placed on the outside of the coil to increase the amplitude of the linear vibration motor.
 It can also optimize the haptic experience when using electronic devices equipped with linear vibration motors.